Self-hosted, in your infrastructure

 Scales vertically until the database is the bottleneck

-Reference footprint — 1 vCPU API process plus 1 vCPU worker against Aurora Serverless v2 at 0.5–4 ACU:
+Reference footprint - a single t3.medium node (2 vCPU / 4 GiB) running the API pods and worker, against Aurora Serverless v2 capped at 4 ACU:

-- 12 records/sec sustained on the full Verify path (record + completion + verdict)
+- 12 records/sec sustained on the full Gate path (record + completion + verdict), from the prior sweep

 Higher throughput is a vertical-scale story - bigger database, more API replicas behind the same Server - not a horizontal sharding story.
 The chain's ordering guarantees are local to the Server; sharding within a single Server would break them.